 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 20 Community Form: Goal 3 11.
 Encourage land uses within the Ohio River Corridor that are appropriate for and related to river corridor activities and that are consistent with the goals and objectives of the Ohio River Corridor Master Plan.
 Reserve appropriate riverfront sites such as the Upper River Road industrial area for river-related development.
 Allow development of commercial leisure businesses related to the river, such as boating services and restaurants in appropriate locations.
 Encourage new development in the Ohio River corridor and along key greenway and street connections to provide for public access in new riverfront development and to maintain views of the river from public rights-of-way.
 NA The site is not located in the Ohio River Corridor.
 21 Community Form: Goal 3 12.
 When reviewing proposed developments consider changes to flood-prone areas and other features vulnerable to natural disasters such as sinkholes and landslides.
-Ensure appropriate measures to protect health, safety and welfare of future users of the development. ~ The site is not in a flood prone area.
-No karst features are evident on the site.
+Ensure appropriate measures to protect health, safety and welfare of future users of the development.
+NA The site is not located in the floodplain.
 22 Community Form: Goal 4 1.
-Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. ~ The proposal reuses the existing structure.
+Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources.
+NA No historic assets are evident on the site.
 23 Community Form: Goal 4 2.
-Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ~ The proposal reuses the existing structure.
+Encourage preservation of distinctive cultural features including landscapes, natural elements and built features.
+NA No distinctive cultural features are evident on the site.
 24 Mobility: Goal 1 4.
-Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. ~ The proposed zoning district would allow higher intensity or density of uses.
-Taylorsville Road is a major arterial and transit corridor at this location, and the site is adjacent to an existing activity center.
+Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. √ The site is located adjacent to an existing activity center.
 25 Mobility: Goal 2 4.
-Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. \checkmark Access to the site is via Taylorsville Road, a major arterial road.
+Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. √ Access to the site is via Brownsboro Road, a minor arterial at this location.